 A minor jackknife can be defined as one that is less than 15 degrees but regardless of the severity of a jackknife, you will want to do everything possible to prevent a nasty accident on the road.

 The worst thing you can do is slam on your brakes, even if this is the first thing that comes in your mind during a jackknife.
-This was worsen the jackknife and cause the trailer to swing in further out and potentially hit the car.
+This can worsen the jackknife and cause the trailer to swing further out and potentially hit the car.

 Adding safety devices to your towing setup will always be beneficial but nothing will be more effective than careful and cautious driving.
 Jackknifing can be a scary situation and can be very dangerous.
 Knowing what to do in order to correct a minor jackknife and taking steps to avoid them in the first place is very important.